andbroby/bf-mips/README.md

 # bf-mips
-A Brainfuck to MIPS compiler.
+An overengineered Brainfuck to MIPS compiler.
+Really the only data structure you need to compile Brainfuck is a stack.